These are the two main categories of links you can see on a website:

 What’s the main message here?

-When you link to a page, check what keyword you optimized it for and use that keyword in the anchor text of the link when embedding it.
+When you link to a page, check what keyword you optimized it for, and use that keyword in the internal link’s anchor text in the article from where the link will be pointing outward.

-Exact match and the brand anchor text are what you should use, and try to use as few of the generic-type ones as possible, and completely ignore the naked URLs.
+Exact match and the brand anchor text are what you should mainly use, and only a few of the generic-type ones—and completely ignore the naked URLs.

 When it comes to the exact match anchor text, it’s also good to know that, with time, as you link multiple times to the same page, you should try to use variations of the same keyword that the page is optimized for.